hbwheat/Raspberry-Pi-Setup/README.md

 Simply insert the SD card, boot up Etcher, and select the img downloaded.
 Then Etcher will take care of the rest.

-Create a blank file on the root (the SD card will be labled "boot", use the root of that drive) of the SD card titled "ssh".
-This tells Rasbian to start the ssh server on boot.
+Create a blank file on the root (the SD card will be labeled "boot", use the root of that drive) of the SD card titled "ssh".
+This tells Raspbian to start the ssh server on boot.

 Insert the SD card into the Raspberry Pi, plug in ethernet and power.